-The second method is provided through the "Notice of Denial (or partial denial) of Medical Coverage" issued through prior authorization, coverage determination, or organization determination) process.
+The second method is provided through the "Notice of Denial (or partial denial) of Medical Coverage" issued through the pre-service determination (also known as "prior authorization", coverage determination or organization determination) process.

-For every service billed to THP, the member receives an Explanation of Benefits (EOB) that provides an explanation of the charges and what, if any, the member is financially responsible for paying to the provider.
+Lastly, for every service billed to THP for payment, the member receives an Explanation of Benefits (EOB) that provides an explanation of the charges and what, if any, the member is financially responsible for paying to the provider.